 - You will NOT be able to sort, add filters or group report data from the Head Contracts tool in other tools

 You will NOT be able to sort change events by each contract on the Change Events list page.
 To workaround this limitation, Procore recommends building a custom project report to show financial data that is sorted, filtered or grouped by its respective contract.
 See Create a Custom Project Report.

 - You will NOT have the ability to map your commitments or automatically complete cost data

-You will not be able to map purchase orders and subcontracts to more than one head contracts.
-The system will also be restricted from automatically completing cost data.
-If the same cost code & cost type combination is used on more than one (1) head contract, the system will not be able to automatically complete the direct cost amount and/or subcontractor progress claim amount to your owner progress claim.
-To avoid this limitation, you can create a unique billing period or sub job for each head contract.
+You will not be able to map purchase orders and subcontracts to more than one (1) contract.
+Procore is also restricted from automatically completing cost data.
+If the same cost code & cost type combination is used on more than one (1) contract, Procore will NOT be able to automatically complete the direct cost amount and/or subcontractor progress claim amount to your owner progress claim.
+To avoid this limitation, you can create a unique billing period or sub-job for each contract.